aukilabs/posemesh/docs/01-business-logic.md

 # Posemesh Protocol · Business-Logic Specification

 >**Purpose**
->The primitives, rules and processes that govern how the posemesh protocol operate.
+>The primitives, rules and processes that govern how the posemesh protocol operates.

 ## Background